poirier/ansible-cheatsheet/conditionals.rst

 Conditionals with host specs
 ----------------------------

-There are a number of places you can provide a :ref:`host spec` to limit which hosts something is applied to.
+There are a number of places you can provide a :ref:`host-spec` to limit which hosts something is applied to.

 Ad-hoc command line